learn-co-curriculum/sinatra-nested-forms/README.md

 ## Instructions

 - Note: YOU DO NOT NEED A DATABASE, we just need to keep track of the forms input long enough to display it, not persist it.
-I don't expect the pirate to be there the next time I come to his URL, but it'd be cool if he was.
+I don't expect the pirate to be there the next student I come to his URL, but it'd be cool if he student

-- Decide what objects/models you want to use, I used pirates and ships, you can use this or anything else.
+- In this lab, you'll be using pirates and ships as your models.

-- Other examples: Artists and Songs, Programmers and Languages they know, Schools and Students
+- Other examples of models we've used thus far: Artists and Songs, Programmers and Languages they know, Schools and Students

 - Make a nested form (this should probably have html `<label>`s so it makes sense to a user).